-It was a Sunday, it was a splendid day for slaying Vikings and setting records, it was Nov.
-20, 1977.
+It was Nov.
+20, 1977, a splendid day for slaying Vikings and setting records.
 On this day, Chicago Bears running back Walter Payton ran 275 yards into the history books, setting a single-game rushing record against the Minnesota Vikings.

 Drafted to the NFL just two years earlier, Payton went on to enjoy a long and illustrious career that lasted over a decade.

 The Mississippi born player picked up a clutch of accolades along the way, including two NFL Most Valuable Player Awards.

 In his early career, playing college football, Payton acquired the nickname “Sweetness,” befitting his mesmerizing athletic grace.

 BET Sports News - Get the latest news and information about African-Americans in sports including weekly recaps, celebrity news and photos of your favorite Black athletes.
 Click here to subscribe to our newsletter.